Archived Posts

 • Scholarship Opportunity – Check out this site for many scholarships!

-• Parent Night-Mark your calendar!
-Susan Martin, our counselor, and Debbie Levy will host a Junior Parent night to learn more about the college application timeline and career opportunities on Wednesday, January 12, 2022 in the PAC at 6:30pm.
+• Save the Date!
+Wednesday, Jan 12 at 6:30pm in the PAC Parent Night – Susan Martin, our counselor, and Debbie Levy will host a Junior Parent night to learn more about the college application timeline and career opportunities.
 The event will be recorded and posted.

 • PSAT review – Please set up a 1:1 appointment to go over your child’s PSAT scores and take a deeper look at your students’ strengths and areas for growth.